 Each team must submit an application that includes:

-Applications must be submitted to CATL (Belk Pavilion 101, 2610 CB, or pfelten@elon) each year by 5:00pm on the first Monday in March.
+The deadline for submitting applications to CATL (Belk Pavilion 101, 2610 CB, or email@example.com) is February 14, 2014.
 Electronic submission of materials is encouraged.
-If you would like to consult with someone as you develop your application, please contact Crystal Anderson, Multicultural Faculty Fellow, or Peter Felten, Director of CATL.
+If you would like to consult with someone as you develop your application, please contact Crystal Anderson, Multicultural Faculty Fellow, or Deandra Little, Managing Director of CATL.

 An ad hoc faculty committee reviews all applications and selects the teams to be funded.
 Committee members include members of the Multicultural Center and CATL advisory committees.
-Funding announcements are made in early April.
+Funding announcements are made early in the Spring semester.

 Assessing Diversity Courses